sheck/dotfiles/README.md

 Shell aliases and scripts:

 * `b` for `bundle`.
+* `bib` for bundle install with binstubs
 * `g` with no arguments is `git status` and with arguments acts like `git`.
+* `gitblank` to initialize a git repo with an empty first commit
 * `migrate` for `rake db:migrate && rake db:rollback && rake db:migrate`.
 * `mcd` to make a directory and change into it.
 * `replace foo bar **/*.rb` to find and replace within a given list of files.